microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 Input images for training models are cropped and reshaped to square to maintain consistency with [S3FD](https://arxiv.org/abs/1708.05237).
 However testing can be done on any size of images, thus we resize testing input image size to have area equal to VGA (640x480)/QVGA (320x240), so that aspect ratio is not changed.

-The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.
+The architecture RPool_Face_QVGA_monochrome and RPool_Face_M4 is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

 ## Test